 While we hope that you or someone you love never experiences a stroke, it's important to know that you have the most advanced level of stroke care just minutes away at Stony Brook University Hospital.

 In May 2018, Stony Brook University Hospital became the first hospital in Suffolk County to achieve Comprehensive Stroke Center (CSC) certification by The Joint Commission, the nation's oldest and largest standards-setting and accrediting body in health care.
 This is the highest level a stroke center can achieve, and involves a rigorous screening process.
 The advanced Comprehensive Stroke Center designation indicates our ability to receive and treat the most complex stroke cases.
 As a certified comprehensive stroke center, Stony Brook provides nationally recognized best practices and a level of care few hospitals anywhere can match.
 Nationally approximately only 200 hospitals out of 5,800 have earned this certification.

-To be eligible, hospitals must first demonstrate compliance with stroke-related standards as a Primary Stroke Center (Stony Brook Cerebrovascular and Stroke Center had been a New York State Department of Health designated Stroke Center since 2005 and a Joint Commission-certified Advanced Primary Stroke Center since 2004.)
+To be eligible, hospitals must first demonstrate compliance with stroke-related standards.
+Stony Brook Cerebrovascular and Stroke Center had been a New York State Department of Health designated Stroke Center since 2005 and a Joint Commission-certified Advanced Primary Stroke Center since 2004.
+Additional requirements include:

 - Advanced imaging capabilities (Stony Brook offers magnetic resonance imaging (MRI)/magnetic resonance angiography (MRA), computed tomography angiography (CTA), digital subtraction angiography (DSA), and transcranial doppler ultrasound (TCD)